UniPiTechnology/evok/docs/apis/websocket.md

 ...
 ```

-### Listening on websocket with filter on 'relay' and 'ao'
+### Listening on WebSocket with filter on 'relay' and 'ao'

 ```python title="Python"
 import websocket, json